DTC: Deep Tracking Control: Materials and Methods

 \subsection{Observation Space}

 The value function is trained on policy observations and privileged observations, while the policy network is trained on the former only~\cite{Brakel2021}.
 All observations are given in the robot-centric base frame.
-The definition of the observation vector is given below, while noise distributions and dimensionalities of the observation vectors can be found in supplementary sections S2 and S3, respectively.
+The definition of the observation vector is given below, \highlight{whereas} noise distributions and dimensionalities of the observation vectors can be found in \highlight{the supplementary methods and Table~\ref{tab:observations}}.